 Senior care homes are usually in regular neighborhoods, but they will get you all of the activities of daily living (ADLs), for seniors.

-All senior care homes are run differently, but they all provide the same caring for seniors.
+All senior care homes are run differently, but they all provide the same care for seniors.

 What Services Do I Get With Residential Care Homes?